Variational Low-Rank Adaptation for Personalized Impaired Speech Recognition: Experimental Setup

 Developing effective ASR systems for individuals with speech impairments requires datasets that capture the acoustic variability, articulatory challenges, and language-specific characteristics of non-normative speech patterns \cite{hustad2019differentiating}.
 We evaluated our method using the following datasets: UA-Speech \cite{kim2008dysarthric} and BF-Sprache \cite{pokel25_diss}, as well as Mozilla Common Voice Dataset \cite{ardila-etal-2020-common} for non-impaired speech:

-\paragraph{UA-Speech.} The English UA-Speech dataset \cite{kim2008dysarthric} is widely used benchmarks in dysarthric speech recognition research and has laid the foundation for numerous deep learning-based works \cite{schu2023using, cadet2024study}.
-The dataset consists of recordings from 19 speakers with varying degrees of dysarthria, along with recordings from 10 control speakers.
-The dataset emphasizes isolated word-level utterances, comprising 455 distinct words including digits, letters, and phonetically rich uncommon words.
+\paragraph{UA-Speech.} The English UA-Speech dataset \cite{kim2008dysarthric} is widely used in dysarthric speech recognition research and has laid the foundation for numerous deep learning-based works \cite{schu2023using, cadet2024study}.
+It consists of recordings from 19 speakers with varying degrees of dysarthria, along with recordings from 13 control speakers.
+We exclusively used the $\approx 66h$ of dysarthic speech.
+The dataset emphasizes isolated word-level utterances, comprising 455 unique words including digits, letters, and phonetically rich uncommon words.

 \paragraph{BF-Sprache.} To evaluate our personalization framework across languages, we use the German BF-Sprache \cite{pokel25_diss} dataset.
 For consistency, the dataset also consists of isolated word-level utterances in the training set, but was tested on spontaneous speech for the most realistic assessment.